 Begin your health care career by registering for the Pennsylvania Department of Education's approved Nurse Aide Training Program at Community College of Philadelphia.
 A nurse aide helps provide basic care in nursing home, assisted living facility, hospice and long-term care settings.
 Working under nurse supervision, a nurse aide enjoys extensive daily contact with each patient and is instrumental in updating the nurse on vital information about patient conditions.
 While this program focuses on long-term care facilities, nurse aides can be employed in other health care settings as well.

-Program Requirements: You must hold a high school diploma or GED, pass a general physical examination plus a two-step tuberculosis test, and undergo a criminal background check, then submit documentation of these requirements at least two weeks prior to the start of the program.
+Program Requirements: Prospective participants must be at least 18 years old and provide evidence of a High School Diploma, GED, college degree, or unofficial college transcripts; pass a general physical examination plus a two-step tuberculosis test; and undergo a criminal background check, then submit documentation of these requirements at least two weeks prior to the start of the program.
 Visit www.ccp.edu/nurseaide for the appropriate forms.

 Masking will be required for this program.
 Wearing a high-quality mask such as KN95 or N95 mask, or double masking, is strongly encouraged.
 It is important to wear a mask that is well-fitted.
 For information on proper masking, including how to double mask, please read this guidance from the CDC: https://www.cdc.gov/coronavirus/2019-ncov/your-health/effective-masks.html.

 Course OutlineCourse Outline: